 If you’re suffering from injuries following an accident at the workplace, you may be entitled to workers’ compensation.
 The purpose of workers’ compensation law is to ensure hard-working employees don’t have to face the financial burden of unexpected medical expenses on their own.
 It provides financial assistance for hospital visits, treatment, prescriptions, and lost wages during the employee’s recovery period.
 But what happens when the employer makes it difficult for their employee to receive the compensation they’re entitled to?

-An experienced workplace injury attorney can help you receive all of the compensation you’re entitled to.
+An experienced workers’ comp lawyer can help you receive all of the compensation you’re entitled to.
 The workers’ compensation lawyers at Ashcraft & Gerel have years of experience serving hard-working employees in Alexandria, Virginia, and the surrounding area.
 They’ll use this knowledge to negotiate with your employer or their insurance company to ensure you receive the full compensation you deserve.

 What is a workers compensation settlement?